psaikido/hugle.uk/pages/prose/Thesium/110-industry.md

 At first the Evempiricals are drunk with success but in very short order they find themselves virtual slaves to the Exec.
-The pyrrhic victory is made worse by the understandings they gain from the re established communications with Root who is now installed in the Cathedral.
+The pyrrhic victory is made worse by the understandings they gain from the re-established communications with Root who is now installed in the Cathedral.
 The predictions they make about the environmental destruction wrought by Exec falls on deaf ears.
 They realise that one tyranny has been supplanted by another and all this talk of Truth has only